Baggage Shipping to UK Mainland

 When a bag is stopped by customs for any reason (missing documentation, prohibited contents, commercial contents or further information required) Send My Bag™ records how long customs hold it for.
 Our historical statistics for this route indicate that if the customs authority stops your bag they will on average take 1 days to process it and release it back to us for delivery.

-Customs processes and allowances do vary by country so we advise all travelers to take 5 minutes to check how their personal circumstances and what they are sending will be assessed under the prevailing customs regulations of the destination.
+Customs processes and allowances do vary by country so we advise all travellers to take 5 minutes to check how their personal circumstances and what they are sending will be assessed under the prevailing customs regulations of the destination.

 In order to demonstrate that your shipment consists of personal effects, you will be required to complete a brief non generic packing list online, with entries to be made in the format: "5 x Woollen Scarf, 2 x Denim Skirt, 3 x Cotton Shirt", and so on, rather than as "10 x Used Clothing".